People

 Kan Zhu

-Kan Zhu is a PhD candidate jointly supervised by Dr. Fangzhu Zhang and Prof. Fulong Wu.
-His PhD work aims to study China’s innovation development within the frame of urban transformation.
+Kan Zhu was awarded his PhD in early 2024.
+Before that, he was a PhD candidate jointly supervised by Prof. Fangzhu Zhang and Prof. Fulong Wu.
+His PhD work examined China’s innovation development within the frame of urban transformation.
 Kan started studying urban planning at Nanjing University during his undergraduate period, and then he earned a master’s degree in urban and economic geography at Utrecht University.

-His current research focuses on Chinese science parks and emerging innovation spaces.
-He uses a political-economic perspective to understand how China’s innovation strategies are incorporated into the development of Chinese cities.
-Particularly, he investigates the role of the state in facilitating China’s high-tech upgrading by studying the governance efforts in operating Chinese science parks.
+His PhD research focused on Chinese science parks and emerging innovation spaces.
+He used a political-economic perspective to understand how China’s innovation strategies were incorporated into the development of Chinese cities.
+Particularly, he investigated the role of the state in facilitating China’s high-tech upgrading by studying the governance efforts in operating Chinese science parks.